Frequently asked questions

 What are the panel of experts and judges looking for?

 All entries will be judged on the extent to which they show improved outcomes for children and young people – and how this is linked to the changes in your case study.

-The judging panel will evaluate your entry based on:
+The Panels will evaluate your entry based on:

 - how your group has tailored curriculum and teaching practices to children and young people in your setting

 - how your group has made use of evidence and research about what works for children and young people in your setting

 - the improvement your group has achieved in outcomes for children and young people.

 contact details for group: what does it mean by learning medium?

 Your learning medium refers to the language or languages that are spoken at the learning site the majority of the time.